thoughtworks-jumpstart/jumpstart/prep-work.md

 During the course, we will set up [VS Code](https://code.visualstudio.com/) as our editor.
 If you're having trouble setting it up on your own, you can use the following online code editors:

 * [https://repl.it/](https://repl.it/) \(for javascript\)
-* [https://codepen.io](https://codepen.io) \(for HTML, CSS, Javascript\)
+* [https://codepen.io](https://codepen.io) \(for HTML, CSS, JavaScript\)

 ## (Optional) Other Online Materials

 If you have more free time before joining JumpStart, you can watch some of the online courses on web development and computer science.

 * [The Complete Web Developer in 2019: Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/)
 * [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)